FormidableLabs/pulumi-terraform-comparison/cdk-terraform/README.md

 * [Install CDKTF](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf)

 ## Running Through CDKTF
+* These should all be ran from the `cdk-terraform` directory
 * Deploy the state stack to manage state:
   * `cdktf deploy cdk-terraform-state`
   * **This does have to be deployed before the Lambda stack**